Iolite: Properties, Facts and Photos

 The gemstone iolite was officially classified and named in 1813.
 It's widely believed to have been known and used in Sri Lanka long before then.

-In 1996 an iolite deposit was found in Wyoming in the USA.
+In 1996, an iolite deposit was discovered in Wyoming in the USA.
 Further discoveries were made in 2004 and 2005.